j33k3k/RT/sysmonInjectionAnalysis.md

 ### Sysmon Analysis
-ID 10 for t6_dll_injection.exe opening handle to Notepad not present in the events.
+EID 10 for t6_dll_injection.exe opening handle to Notepad is not present in the events.
 Only post-injection activity visible in EID 10.
-Check config that it includes handle opens with PAGE_READWRITE allocation as DLL path uses RW not RWX.
+Will need to check config that it includes handle opens with PAGE_READWRITE allocation as DLL path uses RW not RWX.

 | Step | Action                                  | Sysmon EID | Rule Triggered           |